 It is highly recommended that you have legal representation to guide you through the complex process of workers’ compensation litigation.
 Our attorneys will assist you with the presentation of evidence that supports your claim.
 Prepare you to testify on your own behalf; and obtain deposition testimony from all necessary lay and expert witnesses.
 Our attorneys will review your case and if your claim is denied, we will help you prosecute that claim before a Judge of Compensation Claims.

-At Benn, Haro & Isaacs our attorneys primary focus is workers’ compensation law, making us the leading choice for workers’ compensation claim representation in South Florida.
+At Benn, Haro & Isaacs our attorneys primary focus is workers’ compensation law, making us the leading choice for workers’ compensation claim representation in Florida.

 Can I Still A Receive Compensation Settlement for My Denied Claim?